ArashiXP/Group7-Compiler/Lexer/Michael/readme.md

-I got some answers from the professor regarding this assignment

-I already did all the necessary stuff to make the pl0_lexers so don't worry too much about that
-    However, there could be an error in his lexer_output code which I talked about him in class so that will be fixed soon probably<br>
-    So it is best to probably wait a little bit before starting

 In any case, the what we are doing is very similar to his asm code, espically the ./asm -l function in his asm code which is in the example code on his website, or in